A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a horizontal truss model

 The truss model was set to fail if the deflection $\Delta$ reached or exceeded the critical threshold $\delta^{*} = 11\cm$.
 Reliability analysis was performed to evaluate the failure probability $P_{f}=\P(\Delta \geq \delta^{*})=1-F_{\Delta}(\delta^*)$.

 For each probabilistic input model (i.e. for each copula $\CX$, combined with the marginals in \eqrefp{Gumbel-marginals}), we first obtained reference solutions by MCS.
-We drew $n=10^7$ i.i.d realisations $\lbrace \hat{\x}_{i} \rbrace_{i=1}^{10^7}$ of the input by Sobol sampling, we computed the corresponding deflections $\lbrace\hat{\delta}{}_{i}=\M(\hat{\x}_{i})\rbrace_{i=1}^{10^7}$, and estimated $P_f$ as the fraction of observed deflections larger than $11\cm$.
-Then, we drew estimates by FORM, applied on the compositional model resulting from decoupling the loads via Rosenblatt transformation (see \secref{Vine-Rosenblatt for UQ}).
+Using the $n=10^7$ i.i.d. realisations $\lbrace\hat{\delta}_{i}=\M(\hat{\x}_{i})\rbrace_{i=1}^{10^7}$ obtained for the analysis of the moments, we estimated $P_f$ as the fraction of observed deflections $\hat{\delta}_{i}$ larger than $11\cm$.
+Then, we drew estimates by FORM, applied on the compositional model resulting from decoupling the loads via Rosenblatt transformation (see Sections \ref{sec:vines4UQ} and \ref{subsec:FORM}).
 The results are summarised in \tabref{Pf-estimates}.

 The failure probability estimated by MCS with the independence copula $\CInd$ was $\hat{P}_{f}^{(\Pi)}=(1.5\pm0.1)\times10^{-5}$.
 The FORM estimate was $\PfIndFORM=0.37 \times 10^-5$, obtained by $219$ runs of the computational model. \figref{Truss-reliability}B shows, in yellow, the empirical survival function of $\Delta$ obtained under $\CInd$, for values of $\delta$ ranging from $6\cm$ to $12\cm$.
 The vertical dashed line marks the critical threshold $\delta^{*}$, whereas the square indicates the FORM estimate of $P_f$.